Castello di Pergolato. Tuscany Villa Rental

 Pergolato Castle extra services on request

-- Preparation of second meal on same day - 150 euros
+- Preparation of another meal on same day - 190 euros for up to 15 people, then for 16-20 people extra 10 euros per person

-- Food supplies and beverages to be paid based on shopping receipt
+- Food and drink supplies to be paid based on shopping receipt

 For more photos, further details, enquiries and reservations, please use the contact details at the top of the page.